Is the Walt Disney Dining Plan confusing to you as it is with most Disney guests?

 - Guest on the Disney Dining Plan receive a number of credits based on how many nights they plan on staying.

 - Your credits can be used through midnight on the day of check out.

 - Two credit meals are signature experience at the most expensive dinner shows, buffets, and restaurants like the Hoop Dee Doo Review, Cinderella’s Royal Table, California Grill.

-- The Deluxe Dining Plan also includes an appetizer in addition to the entrée dessert and non-alcoholic beverage (alcoholic beverages will be included in the 2018 plan).
+- The Deluxe Dining Plan also includes an appetizer in addition to the entrée dessert.

-- The snack credit can be used for most food items under $5.49.
+- A snack credit can be used for most food items under $6.
 Simple snacks include pastries, ice cream bars, water bottles and soda.